 Phi Alpha Epsilon

-Phi Alpha Epsilon (PAE) is a local honorary society open to undergraduate and graduate students in Family Studies, Health, Kinesiology, & Physical Education.The organization was founded in the fall of 1952 by students and faculty of the college that would recognize academic achievement and promote professional development.
+Phi Alpha Epsilon (PAE) is a local honorary society open to undergraduate and graduate students in Kinesiology, Behavioral and Community Health, Family Science, and Public Health Science.The organization was founded in the fall of 1952 by students and faculty of the college that would recognize academic achievement and promote professional development.
 Members make a commitment to provide service to the college, university, and community.

 Scholarships and Financial Assistance